1st - 5th Grades

-Wasatch Christian School offers a first/second, third/fourth, and fifth/sixth grade combo class from 8:30-3:30 pm daily.
+Wasatch Christian School offers combo classes from 8:30-3:30 pm daily.
 In addition, child-care is available from 6am to 6pm.

 Every student in our classroom is in a safe, caring, bully free environment.
 We also, not only teach our students from a curriculum that is beyond state core standards, but most importantly about the love of the Lord and the Bible.
 Our class also functions as a close knit family due to our small class sizes.
 In our classrooms, children feel confident and successful.
 Our goal for every student is to teach and guide them to reach their fullest potential as we aim to make a difference in their lives.

 We also use a variety of curriculum in our program.
 We have chosen curriculum for each subject based on which programs we have seen the greatest student achievement and success from.

 We have chosen to use Core Knowledge curriculum, which includes a detailed outline of recommended content knowledge and skills to be taught in language arts, mathematics, history and science.
 It’s important to begin building strong foundations of knowledge in the early years.
 In these early years, especially the preschool and elementary grades, schools can do the most to help children lay the groundwork for language development and future success.
 The Core Knowledge sequence complements the general skills and objectives typically found in state and local curriculum guides, but goes beyond that to reach an excelled curriculum.
 The Core Knowledge approach is to specify, in a clear grade-by-grade sequence, what students need to know by teaching in a way that is sequenced and specific.